Do cookie-free analytics need cookie banners?

 We then take this data and perform a SHA256 hash on it.

-If we boil it down to just the parts that are relevant for us, Fathom (and Plausible et al.) are generating a hash based on the IP address of the incoming request and the User-Agent
+If we boil it down to just the parts that are relevant for us, cookie-free analytics work by generating a hash based on the IP address of the incoming request and the User-Agent HTTP header.
+They do this by including a bit of JavaScript on the page that sends a request to their backend.

 - It’s accessing the

-HTTP header, which is transmitted by the browser as part of an agreed upon protocol (specifically RFC 9110).
+User-AgentHTTP header, which is transmitted by the browser as part of an agreed upon protocol (specifically RFC 9110).
 This is done when the analytics solution explicitly asks the browser to send a new request.
-This is a clear case of “accessing” theUser-Agent
+This is a clear case of “accessing” theUser-Agentunder the ePD. - The

-HTTP header is stored by the browser vendor (or is derived from information previously stored) on the end-user’s machine, before being transmitted to the analytics solution.
+User-AgentHTTP header is stored by the browser vendor (or is derived from information previously stored) on the end-user’s machine, before being transmitted to the analytics solution.
 It almost certainly falls under “information already stored”. - It’s not strictly necessary in order to fulfill the user’s request to see the web page, so it’s not exempt.

 The EDPB (unfortunately) seems to agree with that analysis.
 In their 2023 guidelines paragraph 51 they say: